alexwlchan/alexwlchan.net/src/_drafts/step-step-step.md

 It's nice.

+This should be the norm at professional events, but it isn't, and it's a bit sad that I can't take it for granted.
+But it's nice when it happens.

 ## Links/recommended reading

 *   There are lots of books about the history of swing dancing and jazz music.